kriskowal/kriskowal.com/content/jish/git-write-archive.md

 git write-tree
 ```

-And if creating and cleaning up a temporary index chafes against your sense of
+And if creating and cleaning up a temporary index offends your sense of
 ideolgical purity, it is of course possible to roll up the tree hashes without
 it.